 This has replaced the mobile-site phenomenon of 2010-13, which is a hugely important development.
 This has meant longer home pages with minimal text, larger rotating banners and unconventional navigation panels.
 Information is being broken up into ‘slides’ so as to preset it in a more readable format, with large font headings that stand out to browsers.

-There is also a recent emphasis on large, high resolution images and what might be described as a reduction is the ‘fluff’ that took up a lot of your screen even 5 years ago.
-To put it simply, websites are more streamlined, fonts are also becoming flatter and flatter and icons are everywhere.
+There is also a recent emphasis on large, high-resolution images and what might be described as a reduction in the ‘fluff’ that took up a lot of your screen even 5 years ago.
+To put it simply, websites are more streamlined, fonts are also becoming flattered and flatter and icons are everywhere.